agustinusnathaniel/nextarter-base/README.md

   with `next-seo` and `next-sitemap`. you'll need to reconfigure or tinker with it to get it right according to your needs, but it's there if you need it.

-- 🎨 basic responsive layout configured

-  don't need it? just remove it 😃

 ## Getting Started

 You can either click `Use this template` button on this repository and clone the repo or directly from your terminal: